 Looking for more delicious beef jerky recipes?
 Check out these other popular ones from the site!

 There you have it!
 You made it through my jerky novel!
 You may very well now be an expert jerky maker.
 If you have any questions beyond what we talked about above, feel free to leave a comment here or jump on over to find me on Facebook or Instagram.

 This post was originally published in February 2018.
 We recently updated it with more information and helpful tips.
 The recipe remains the same.

 - 1 2-3 pound beef eye of round roast (thin sliced against the grain)

 - 2 jalapenos (sliced)

 - 1 Tablespoon Worcestershire sauce

 - 1 teaspoon onion powder

-Remove the meat from the marinade and dry each strip thoroughly by laying on paper towels.
+- Smoke the meat.
+Remove the meat from the marinade and dry each strip thoroughly by laying on paper towels or patting dry.
 Transfer the strips to the grill grate, jerky rack, or cooling rack and smoke/cook for 2-3 hours (depending on the thickness of your slices, some thicker pieces can take 4-5 hours).
 Check often after the first hour to be sure your jerky is drying evenly.
 You are looking for jerky that is firm and still slightly pliable, but not soft.
 If you bend your jerky and it breaks, you've cooked it a little too long.